tommy-mor/wiki-1/content/posts/web_design.md

     [Devine Lu Linvega](https://xxiivv.com/); they've inspired me to move towards using minimal, accessible tooling, and have a fantastic design language present throughout all of their work.
 [100 Rabbits]({{< relref "100_rabbits" >}})
+-   [Pentagram](https://www.pentagram.com/work/secondmind), a design consultancy with a lot of great work.
+They have lots of mockups and designs to reference.

 ## Resources {#resources}

 [clrs.cc](http://clrs.cc/)
 : communicative colors for browser prototyping.

+Y